 Your doctor may recommend that you have regular screening tests for colon and rectal cancer.
 Colon and rectal cancer is largely preventable with routine screening, including colonoscopy.
 This is a procedure that allows doctors to look inside your colon and rectum, detecting problems early and thus dramatically lowering your risk for colorectal cancer.
 During the test, your doctor can find and remove benign polyps (abnormal growths on the inside surface of the colon and rectum) before they turn into cancer.

-We also recommend keeping these healthy habits, which can lower your risk for colorectal cancer.
+We also recommend keeping these healthy habits, which may lower your risk for colon and rectal cancer.

-Eat more fruits, vegetables, and fiber, and less animal and dairy fat.
+- Eat more fruits, vegetables, and fiber, and less animal and dairy fat.
 The American Cancer Society recommends you eat at least five servings of fruits and vegetables each day.
-Choosing foods such as whole grain breads, cereals, grains, rice, pasta, and beans is a great way to improve your diet.
-Foods rich in calcium, magnesium, and folic acid may also reduce your risk for colorectal cancer.
+Choosing foods such as whole-grain breads, cereals, grains, rice, pasta, and beans is a great way to improve your diet.
+Foods rich in calcium and folic acid may also reduce your risk for colorectal cancer.

-There are numerous risk factors for colorectal cancer — some that you can control and others that you can’t.
-Making healthier choices in your everyday life can reduce or eliminate many of them.
+There are a number of risk factors for colon and rectal cancer — some of which you can modify and others you can’t.
+Making healthier choices in your everyday life can help reduce many of these risks.